-How Do I Manage DNS and Advanced DNS Records in support.web.com?
+How to Update DNS and Advanced DNS Records in support.web.com

 DNS and Advanced DNS (ADNS) Records are already configured to utilize your services.
 However, these records can be modified when needed.
-This option is helpful if you want to keep one of your services active and host your other service with another provider.
+If you want to keep one service active and host another service with a different provider, you can use our Advanced DNS Manager.

-For example, you want to keep your email inbox active and host your website with another provider.
-Your Domain Name Servers must be moved to our managed nameservers to use the Advanced DNS Manager.
+For example, you can keep your email inbox active and host a website with another provider.
+To use the Advanced DNS Manager, you must move your Domain Name Servers to our managed nameservers.

-Follow the below steps to Update and Manage Advanced DNS Records.
+Follow the steps below to update advanced DNS records:

 - Click the Domains tile.